ashishnamdev09-09/interview-scheduler/README.md

 - POST /api/google-meet/schedule - Schedule a Google Meet for an interview
 - POST /api/google-meet/schedule-random-pair - Schedule a Google Meet for a random pair of users

-## Security Notes

-- Never commit your `application.properties` file with real credentials
-- Keep your Google Calendar API credentials secure
-- Use environment variables for sensitive information
-- The tokens directory is excluded from version control

 ## License

 MIT